 1954 -India’s first DDT Plant Established

-India’s first DDT plant set up to supply National Malaria Eradication Programme launched by the Government of India.
-Plant was set up with the equipment provided by UNICEF.
+India’s first DDT plant was set up to supply the National Malaria Eradication Programme launched by the Government of India.
+The plant was set up with the equipment provided by UNICEF.

 1966- Bihar Drought

 In the summer of 1966, Bihar and eastern Uttar Pradesh experienced one of the worst droughts in the history of the region during the 20th century.
 Around 60 million people were suffering from acute food and water shortages.

 At the request of the country’s Prime Minister Indira Gandhi, UNICEF provided drilling rigs to accelerate the government’s efforts to provide safe drinking water.
 In due course, the emergency programme mounted at that time led to a major expansion of the national rural drinking water supply programme in which UNICEF became the key external partner.

 During the 1970s, UNICEF became a key partner with the Government of India in the world’s largest rural water supply programme.
 UNICEF brought drilling rigs to India which could drill boreholes in hard rock.
 The Government supplied handpumps.
 A problem arose.
 The handpumps, designed for single-family use, were not up to the wear and tear of use by a community of 500 or more people.
 India needed a strong, locally manufactured hand pump which could be easily maintained.

 This need led to the development of the India Mark II, now the world’s most famous handpump.
 UNICEF worked with the government’s Mechanical Engineering Research and Development Organisation and Richardson and Cruddas, a government-owned engineering company, to develop the India Mark II, but the story began in Maharashtra where the Sholapur Pump was already in use.
 This pump was strong and well-engineered; it became the basis for the design of India Mark II.

 The India Mark II, and the later India Mark III, are now exported to more than 40 countries around the world.